topofocus/ib-ruby/README.md

 # Dont use this libray anymore.
 It's outdated and keept for historical reasons (for now)
-# Changes and enhencemnts are put into the master-branch if IB-Ruby
+# Changes and enhancements are put into the master-branch if IB-Ruby

 # ib-ruby